-I recently had a strange viewing experience with this film, as I used some footage for a Halloween concert.
+I recently had a strange viewing experience with this film, as I used some footage for a Halloween concert last year.
 Editing my voice with the film felt wrong, like some sort of blasphemy.
 But then I returned to re-watch the film this month using the first result on YouTube.
-It included real arias from Faust, fully performed, which matched the singers’ lips.
+This version includes real arias from Faust, fully performed, and often matching the actors’ lips.
 The film includes several staged scenes from Faust and features the traditional costumes and sets from that opera.
 The first time we see this is when Christine rises to heaven as an angel, which happens in the finale of Faust, but in the prelude here.
-Her lips stay perfectly still.
+Her lips stay perfectly still in the version I stumbled across.
 There is singing, but it seems to be coming elsewhere.

 I initially thought the rest of the film would follow this format, as the soundtrack was added after.
-I even assumed that if other singers’ lips moved, they would be totally out of synch, and it would not resemble an aria from Faust.
+I even assumed that if other singers’ lips moved, they would be totally out of sync, and it would not resemble Faust.
 Carlotta’s performance proved otherwise, as her rendition of the “Jewel Song” matches the imposed score.
 Her mouth moves, and although it’s not perfectly syncopated, there are moments where the score fits perfectly.
 It’s strange to see her lips moving but only occasionally catching words.
-Each time it happened, I felt like Carlotta was looking out at the viewer, like she could transfer between the original format and this new kind.
+Each time it happened, I felt like Carlotta was looking out at the viewer, like she could transfer between the original format and this new edited kind.
 I don’t think I would have had this experience if she had been perfectly matched, or even if Christine had moved her lips in the earlier scene.
-Her movement in this scene creates a contradiction between her and Christine, as Christine is supposedly the better singer- Carlotta is too body and extreme with her performance- but Christine doesn’t even look like she is singing.
-We could read this visual two ways, as it either suggests that Christine’s voice is so effortless and supernatural that it moves outside of her, or, and perhaps more intriguing, it visualizes that her voice doesn’t belong to her.
+Her movement in this sequence creates a contradiction between her and Christine, as Christine is supposedly the better singer- Carlotta is too body and extreme with her performance- but Christine doesn’t even look like she is singing.
+We could read this visual two ways, as it either suggests that Christine’s voice is so effortless and supernatural that it moves outside of her, or, and perhaps more intriguing, it visualizes that her voice doesn’t belong to her (literally in this sense).

 There are multiple scenes in the 1925 version where the Phantom insists that Christine refer to him as her master, and that her voice belongs to him.
 The novel Phantom makes similar claims, but he always refers to Christine as his savior, and her agency and choice here is crucial.
 Their relationship is defined by her decision to return to him and to pay attention to his genius even though she is independently talented.
 That is not the case in the 1925 version, where the Phantom is entirely self-centric.
 During a conversation between Raoul and Christine in the film, Raoul notes, “At last you have realized your ambition…now we shall be married”, which suggests that Christine needs an ambition before she can get married, and that she must be confident in herself and her talent, two things which Raoul conflates.
 Christine’s music and Christine are the same thing to Raoul.
 Not so for the Phantom.
 When the Phantom arrives, he tells Christine, “I placed the world at your feet” and “I imparted my art”, both of which imply that Christine’s talent has nothing to do with her, it wasn’t even her performance, it was his.
 This compliments the film’s silent nature, as the music does not come from her lips.
 They are his words, his voice, just placed in her.
 This likewise works with the subject matter in Faust, which is meant as an extension of Leroux’s characters.